 Knowing how much you can and want to spend is the most important step.
 Once you are realistic about what you can afford it’s time to narrow down the camera’s in that price range.

-Next, you want to think about what are you going to use the camera for: if you are only going to use the camera to look for unsealed windows or HVAC issues in your house you probably do not need a very expensive camera with lots of advanced features.
+Next, you want to think about what are you going to use the camera for: if you are only going to use the camera to look for unsealed windows or HVAC issues in your house you probably do not need a very expensive camera with lots of advanced features a cheap thermal camera can handle these job.
 Here is it important to be realistic and truthful with yourself and what you will use the camera for.

 Finally, how often are you going to use the camera?
 If you are only going to use the camera a few times a year in a nonprofessional setting it probably doesn’t not make sense to buy an expensive thermal camera.

 On the other hand, if you have your own business doing building inspections and will be using the camera every day for earning your living then it makes sense to spend more money and buy a top of the line thermal camera.